What’s the Outlook for Sustainable Seafood in 2018?

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-The seafood sector is a $5.5 billion industry — just in the United States alone.
+The seafood sector is a $5.58 billion industry — just in the United States alone.
 Every year, this number steadily increases as the number of seafood fanatics begins to rise.
-But while there’s nothing wrong with indulging in a delicious piece of salmon every now and again, the question remains — what will become of the sustainable seafood in 2018 as the desire for these delightful delicacies becomes too high?
+But while there’s nothing wrong with indulging in a delicious piece of salmon every now and again, the question remains — what will become of sustainable seafood in 2024 as the desire for these delightful delicacies becomes too high?

-While it’s no secret fish is a tasty entrée, the fact of the matter is that our access to seafood is limited.
+While it’s no secret that fish is a tasty entrée, our access to seafood is limited.
 What happens when a resource is restricted?
-We have to find ways to make it sustainable, of course!
+We must find ways to make it sustainable, of course!

 Unlike plants that offer seeds we can harvest while anticipating a fresh new crop every season, fish provides a unique set of complications.
 There’s no magical seed to toss into the ocean to produce higher levels of this edible delight, so the issue begins to arise — how will we create more seafood?